yasin-arafat-05/openCV/cv2CourseEnglish/0_basic_ONE.md

 **kernal: -> matrix we see in Convolution** <br>
 **anchor:** In the cv2.filter2D() function in OpenCV, the anchor parameter represents the relative position of the anchor point within the kernel.
 The anchor point is the pixel in the kernel to which the convolution operation is applied to calculate the new value of the central pixel in the output image.<br>
 **border_type:** we see the padding with zero and wrap around.
 And there are few more in openCV.

+<br> <br>

+# Depth in details:

+In OpenCV (Open Source Computer Vision Library), "depth" generally refers to the number of bits used to represent each pixel in an image or the datatype used to store pixel values.
+It determines the range of values that each pixel can take and is crucial for accurately representing images, especially when dealing with different types of images (grayscale, color, etc.) and processing operations.

+In the context of OpenCV in Python, depth can be understood in a few different ways:

+1. **Image Depth:** This refers to the number of bits used to represent each pixel in an image.
+Common depths include:
+   - 8-bit unsigned integers (uint8): This is typical for grayscale images where pixel values range from 0 to 255.
+   - 16-bit unsigned integers (uint16): Used in applications where more precision is needed, such as medical imaging.
+   - 32-bit floating point numbers (float32): Used when high precision is required, especially in scientific and computational applications.

+2. **Data Type in OpenCV:** When working with images in OpenCV, each pixel's value is stored according to a specific data type, which influences the range of values that pixel can take.
+For example:
+   - `cv2.CV_8U`: Represents unsigned 8-bit images (0 to 255).
+   - `cv2.CV_16U`: Represents unsigned 16-bit images (0 to 65535).
+   - `cv2.CV_32F`: Represents floating point images.

+3. **Channel Depth:** In the case of multi-channel images (such as RGB color images), the depth refers to the number of color channels (e.g., 3 channels for RGB images).

 <br><br><br>